The Hidden Cost of Outdated Charts

 Every static chart is content debt by design.

-Not a maintenance problem you can solve with better habits.
-A structural flaw baked into how static visuals work.
+The flaw is structural, baked into how static visuals work.
 No amount of calendar reminders or quarterly audits will fix it.

 Charts Decay Faster Than Text